 - Single coat coverage: 1L per square metre

 The previous paints are ideal for large roof areas.
-If you just want to give your garage’s corrugated metal roof a new lease of life, it’s worth considering this Durashield rubber-based paint.
+If you just want to give your garage’s corrugated metal roof a new lease of life, this Durashield rubber-based paint is worth considering.

 You can apply Durashield flexible elastomeric system with a brush or roller, and in most cases, without a primer.
 Furthermore, this paint will give you up to 10 years of rust-free service.